Amanda E. Regan

 I am a historian of the late-nineteenth and twentieth-centuries.
 I’m also a specialist in digital history and am currently a Digital Humanities Postdoctoral Fellow at Southern Methodist University’s Center for Presidential History.

+I earned my Ph.D. from George Mason University in 2019.
 From 2013 to 2015 I was a Digital History Fellow at the Roy Rosenzweig Center for History and New Media (RRCHNM).
-Following my fellowship, I continued at RRCHNM as a Graduate Research Assistant at CHNM and served as the Software Development Manger for the PressForward Project and the Managing Editor of Digital Humanities Now.
-Currently, I am a Graduate Lecturer in the Department of History and Art History at GMU where I teach the department’s undergraduate digital history course.
+Following my fellowship, I continued at RRCHNM where I served as the Software Development Manger for the PressForward Project and as the Managing Editor of Digital Humanities Now.

 My research sits at the intersection of women’s history, fitness history, and history of the body.
 Additionally, my work often relies upon computational methodologies as a research tool for examining large corpuses of primary sources and gleaning new insights.
 My current book, Shaping Up: Physical Fitness for Women 1880-1965, examines why the fitness of female bodies was a matter of national concern and interest throughout the twentieth century.